 [IL] In this course we will examine how the interactions between the Constitution and the party system have shaped American political development.
 Scholars of comparative constitutionalism have shown that, while 32 countries in the Americas, North and South, have adopted constitutions based on the separation of powers, only one of them, the United States, has avoided collapsing into presidential dictatorship.
 Our endurance as a constitutional democracy may be rooted in the nature of the American party system, but if our parties are losing control over American politics, are we coming to the end of American exceptionalism?

 Limited to 18 students, consent required if not a Political Science major.
 Fall semester.
-Visiting Professor Robinson.2015-16: Not offered
+Visiting Professor Robinson.2016-17: Offered in Fall 2016

 [PT] What do we mean by “democracy”?
 Is democracy the rule of the people?
 Or is it free and fair elections?
 Is democracy merely a set of political institutions and practices, such as party systems and electoral structures?
 Or is democracy something more radical, such as the opposition to any form of domination?
 How these different meanings operate – how they do and don’t work together – is not always clear.
 In this course we will examine current debates in democratic theory.
 Our aim will be to parse different theories of what democracy is and could be.
 The course will be divided into three parts: Part One will serve as an introduction, questioning the possibility and impossibility of democracy, and paying particular attention to paradoxes of democratic rule.
 Part Two will focus on agreement, examining logics of consensus and the forms of democracy that might result.
 In Part Three, we will turn our investigation to disagreement, and the promise of democracy as seen through the lens of more radical and agonistic democrats.
 Readings will consist of selections from various theorists, including Hannah Arendt, Walter Benjamin, Jürgen Habermas, Jacques Rancière, Jean-Jacques Rousseau, Carl Schmitt, Jacques Derrida, and Sheldon Wolin, amongst others.